hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 ## Create a Static Site from WordPress

 So, after some research and trial and error, my preferred WordPress plugin to generate static content is [Simply Static](https://en-gb.wordpress.org/plugins/simply-static/).
-Not only dies it work well, but it is kept up to date and it has top ratings.
+Not only does it work well, but it is kept up to date and it has top ratings.
 To follow this guide, install and activate the Simply Static plugin as usual.

 ### Step 4 - Update Simply Static Settings

 The static website URL hosted with Github Pages is shown on the Settings Page of your repository (see step 2b for the GitHub settings), it is the GitHub username followed by the repository name.
-For example; Your site is published at https://hyweljohnllewellyn.github.io/carol-singers-hire-uk/.
+For example; Your site is published at [https://hyweljohnllewellyn.github.io/carol-singers-hire-uk/](https://hyweljohnllewellyn.github.io/carol-singers-hire-uk/)

 #### Step 4a Go To Simply Static Settings